xoaco490/CS50x/README.md

 # MarioComfortable
-CS50 Project 1
+CS50 Project
-this is the first exercise from the problem set 1 of cs50x 2019 project
+This repository is made for saving all the relevant code written in the course CS50